KeenEye333/LovecraftianCat/README.md

-# LovecraftianCat
+# A Simple Book App
- My first basic android app.
+ My first basic android app that was created with the help of Android Studio using Java and xml.